 Local craft distillers’ gins garner acclaim on the national stage, but we’re lucky enough to appreciate them not just as fine spirits but also as the flavorful glimpses of home.
-These ten gins embody the flora and flavor of the Bay Area.
+These ten Bay Area gins embody the flora and flavor of the region.

 St. George Spirits :: Terroir

 You can’t go wrong with any of St. George’s gins, but this one is the distillery’s “ode to the wild beauty of the Golden State” and to the forage-rich wilderness of Mount Tam, in particular.
 St. George Master Distiller Lance Winters recently told PUNCH “Six years after its release, the fact that it functions so well as an olfactory snapshot of the Northern California coastal landscape still moves me.”

 Locally sourced bay laurel, fir, coastal sage, and juniper reflect our local mountain terroir while a little toasted coriander evokes the dry, scented chaparral of the southern part of the state.
 Terroir is California in a bottle.

 If St. George Terroir is the mountain, this is the sea.
 Miles of California coastline harbor flavorful seaweed, but only Oakland Spirits Company (OSCO for short) seized upon the idea of adding it to gin.
 Sustainably foraged nori adds distinct brine to a spirit also flavored with bay leaf, sage, lemongrass, and juniper.

 You might have tasted it in the Bigfoot, part of Trick Dog’s recent Mural Project menu.
 But don’t order it with tonic!
 Distiller Mike Pierce claims it’s better suited to still cocktails rather than bubbles.